UO-CS210/enrollment/docs/HOWTO.md

 ```

 We've already seen how to loop through keys and values of a `dict`.
-Let's use one loop to creat a list of tuples that begin with counts.
+Let's use one loop to create a list of tuples that begin with counts.
 We can then sort that list, then loop through it again for printing.

 ```python